pravinpoudel/LAZ-COPC-Converter/README.md

 # COPC-writer

-# guide on installing pdal and using pipeline
+# guide on installing pdal and using pipeline [in Conda]

 I encountered an issue during the initial installation when attempting to install in the base environment.
 There were conflicts and dependencies that I was unable to resolve, so I created a separate environment.
 If you encounter any difficulties during installation, I recommend creating a new environment.